YouthTruth Partnerships Lead

 - Can draw insights from data and coach others to use data to guide decision-making.

 - Enjoys connecting with education leaders and is comfortable with sales and public speaking.

 - Is energized by traveling around the country for meetings and conferences.

-If this sounds like you, you would be tasked with helping our partnerships and outreach team develop new partnerships, strengthen existing relationships, and deliver professional development coaching to deepen clients’ engagement with and utility of YouthTruth data.
+If this sounds like you, you would be tasked with helping our partnerships and outreach team develop new partnerships, strengthen existing relationships, and deliver professional development coaching to deepen clients’ engagement with YouthTruth data.
 Reporting to the Director of Partnerships and Outreach, you would work collaboratively with the full YouthTruth team as well as staff in other departments at The Center for Effective Philanthropy (CEP), YouthTruth’s parent nonprofit.

 What we’re looking for:

 - A minimum of three years of relevant professional experience and a Bachelor’s degree.

 - Experience either working in schools or with schools in a sales, consulting, or similar role.

 - Outstanding and persuasive verbal and written communication skills.
 Strong writing ability with a keen attention to detail.